vaibhavlohia07/Zomato-Gen-AI/README.md

     - Operational hours
   - Combines this info with detailed item data (category, item name, description, price, veg/non-veg, spice level).
   - Outputs a flat list of all text chunks and saves them to `database.csv`.

+**Returns:**
+A list of cleaned and enriched text strings describing restaurants and their menu items, suitable for use in retrieval-based systems.

   ## chatbot.py
 **Purpose:**